 I am not being platitudinous or elevated here.
 I am arguing that using “equality” as a basis for addressing this issue only takes the argument so far before running down the slippery slope to communism.

 It is probable that this defense of our right to what we need will be seen by capitalists as being on that old commie slippery slope, but the distinction of kind and degree should establish the proper friction.
 It is perfectly appropriate that schooling differ by wealth so long as all schools fulfill their intended purpose: to deliver the kind of education adequate to adult responsibilities.
-Fancy private schools are just, so long as public schools meet this need (right) for adequate education.
-When public schools decline to the point where illiterate students are allowed to graduate, they no longer provide the equality of kind necessary to validate their existence and the polity they serve is just in demanding that they be improved to adequacy.
-They are not just in demanding that private schools degenerate their product to some similar level or sacrifice an adequate education for their own students.
-That would be fair, but not just because it would judge the merit of the better school only in relation to that of the poorer one.
+Fancy private schools are just, so long as public schools meet this need for adequate education.
+When public schools decline to the point where illiterate students are allowed to graduate, they no longer provide the equality of kind necessary to validate their existence, and the polity they serve is just in demanding that they be improved to adequacy.
+Neither side would be just in demanding that private and public schools perform to the same level whether higher or lower, nor that gross disparities in education are unavoidable results of property taxes or any other factor.
+Students need the education for skill and judgment schools provide as persons and citizens, which is why we have public schools to begin with.
 Why do we require and provide education through high school and not through college?
+Why are polluting industries subject to burdensome regulation others avoid?
 What determines qualifications for the Supplemental Nutrition Assistance Program or the length of time the unemployed may draw assistance?
 What determines the top nominal tax rate?
 Why impose an estate tax?
+None of these governmental intrusions — of knowledge delivery, responsibility, or money — are fair.
+But all are just because they satisfy universal human needs.
+More fairness, defined in either sense as fairness of degree or deserts, would prove unjust.

-If one ignores the distinction between kind and degree and attempts to negotiate these issues on grounds of absolute equality or fairness, which always concerns relative distributions according to merit, she will end in confusion or moral ambiguity.
-In terms of economic justice, the kind and degree distinction is fundamental (see “Economic Justice”).
+If one ignores the distinction between kind and degree and attempts to negotiate these issues on grounds of absolute equality or fairness, which always concerns relative distributions, she will end in confusion or moral ambiguity, and this serves to stall a debate neither egalitarians or libertarians can win, though the latter are happy to engage in it so long as no disruptions to their privilege result from it.
+Egalitarians ought to change their definitions and abandon appeals to fairness, particularly those demanding an equality of degree.
+In terms of economic justice, the kind and degree distinction is fundamental.